Pestov identities and X-ray tomography on manifolds of low regularity: Introduction

 This gives rise to two new differential operators~$\grad{v}$ and~$\grad{h}$, called, respectively, the vertical and the horizontal gradient.
 Both~$\grad{v}u$ and~$\grad{h}u$ are naturally interpreted as sections of~$N$; see~\cite{PSUGIPETD} for details.
 There are natural~$L^2$ spaces for functions on the sphere bundle as well as for the sections of the bundle~$N$.
 These will be denoted~$L^2(SM)$ and~$L^2(N)$ and we will often label the corresponding inner products explicitly.
 Formal adjoints of~$\grad{v}$ and~$\grad{h}$ with respect to appropriate~$L^2$ inner products are the vertical and horizontal divergences~$-\dive{v}$ and~$-\dive{h}$ respectively.
 The mapping properties of the operators in~$C^{1,1}$ regular metric setting are

 These mapping properties are easily verified by inspecting the explicit formulas in local coordinates; see section~\ref{sec:preliminaries}.

 We will deal with Sobolev spaces~$H^1_{(0)}(SM)$ and~$H^1_{(0)}(N)$ defined as completions of~$C^1_{(0)}$ regular functions or sections in the relevant norms (see section~\ref{sec:preliminaries}), where the optional subscript~$0$ indicates zero boundary values.
-As the last function space we introduce a Sobolev space~$H^1(N,X)$, which only gives control over the operator~$X$ operating on sections of~$N$.
+Similarly, we denote by~$\Lip_0(M)$ and~$\Lip_0(SM)$ the spaces of Lipschitz functions zero boundary values.\NTR{Added this definition of $\Lip_0$.} As the last function space we introduce a Sobolev space~$H^1_{(0)}(N,X)$, which only gives control over the operator~$X$ operating on sections of~$N$.
 From definitions of various Sobolev norms it will be clear that all differential operators are bounded~$H^1 \to L^2$ and thus extend to operators between Sobolev spaces.

 Finally, there is a special quadratic form~$Q$ appearing in the Pestov identity.
-To define it, we use the Riemannian curvature tensor $R \colon L^{\infty}(N) \to L^{\infty}(N) $ acting on sections of~$N$ defined by
+To define it, we use the Riemannian curvature tensor $R \colon L^{\infty}(N) \to L^{\infty}(N) $ acting on sections of~$N$ by

 In order to verify the mapping property of~$R$, observe that the second partial derivatives of $g\in C^{1,1}=W^{2,\infty}$ are in~$L^{\infty}$.
 We define~$Q$ by letting